weichaoguo/SimpleCoroutine/README.md

 Introduction
 ------------

 The implementation is based on __glibc ucontext__ instead of __setjmp__ for stackfulness although __setjmp__ can provide a better context switch performance.
-For different platforms, you can try to customize a specfic __ucontext__ implementation for fast _swapcontext_ which is comparative to _setjmp_.
+For different platforms, you can try to customize a specfic __ucontext__ implementation for fast _swapcontext_ which is comparative to _setjmp_ & _longjmp_.
 SimpleCoroutine is especially suitable for those systems that have huge logical address space like x86_64 platform as there is no need to do _memcpy_ staffs for saving coroutine stack.

 API
 ---